How to Add NeverBounce Verification to Your FormAssembly Forms

 Next, copy the code with the API key inserted from the new app you created.
 We’ll continue the setup in FormAssembly.

-FormAssembly Setup
+FormAssembly setup

 Take the code you just copied from NeverBounce and paste it into the custom code box in the properties tab of your FormAssembly form.